EngineerDDP/Compressed-Bit-wise-Trie/README.md

 * The algorithm has *O(1)* of querying time in the best case.
 * The algorithm has *O(n)* of querying time in the worst case.(n stands for length of the word in bits)
-* Querying time only related with the length of a word in bits.